cathiechen/daily-note/blink/layout/list/marker_design_en.md

 #### Inside marker :

 Make position of inside marker relative.
 Add inside marker to `GetParentOfFirstLineBox`, with no position adjust.
 If it's has different text direction to `<li>`, it should add as child of `<li>`.
-In this case , if `<li>` has block child, there will be a line-break between marker and content.
+In this case, if `<li>` has block child, there will be a line-break between marker and content.

 #### Here are the changes required:

-- `ListItemStyleDidChange()`: Set `postion: absolute` to outside marker; set `position: relative` to inside marker.
+- `ListItemStyleDidChange()`: Set `position: absolute` to outside marker; set `position: relative` to inside marker.
 - `LayoutListItem::UpdateMarkerLocation()`:
   - outside marker: Make outside marker as first child of `<li>`.
   - Inside marker: Make inside marker as first child of `GetParentOfFirstLineBox`.
 If its text direction is different to `li`, add inside marker as first child of `<li>`.
 If an anonymous block is created as marker's parent, make this anonymous block inline.